lmw0612/Master_Thesis/README.md

 # Master_Thesis
-Making new datasets with resampling techniques to measure the robustness of the machine learning model
+Making new datasets with resampling techniques to measure the robustness of the machine learning model.
+The following notebook can be found under 'thesis_final_latest.ipynb' file

 # Original Dataset & Description
 Please check german.doc for the data description and german.data for the original dataset.